Intel UHD 620 Graphics Review (8th Gen Intel Core)

 As you can see, the Intel UHD 620 can play very well many of the most popular games.
 Sure, a dedicated video card is still needed for fluid playing of the latest hardware demanding titles with graphics quality set on high.
 But, the UHD 620 which is embedded in every 8th Gen Intel Core U processor doesn’t increase overall price of a laptop, doesn’t produce excessive heat, and doesn’t consume battery much, as opposed to dedicated video cards.

-Note: Performance and benchmark scores of the listed graphics processors are averages measured across various devices with these processors.
-The scores and real-world performance of the Intel UHD 620 may vary depending on factors such as the notebook's other components (especially single-channel vs faster dual-channel RAM and speed of the main processor).
+Note: The benchmark scores of the listed graphics processors are averages measured across various devices with these processors.
+The scores and real-world performance of the Intel UHD 620 and compared GPUs may vary depending on the notebooks' other components, settings, cooling, and other factors (especially single-channel vs faster dual-channel RAM and speed of the main processor).
 However, the benchmark results, as well as gameplay videos, are good indicators of the graphics processors' performance.

 Specifications of the Intel UHD 620

 Here are the most important specs of the Intel UHD 620: